Eemayas/MCSC-SVD/README.md

 ## File Descriptions

 - `watermark_app.py`: Streamlit app for watermark embedding and extraction.
+- `Final-rgb.ipynb`: Jupyter Notebook containing the watermarking algorithms and analysis for RGB images.
-- `final-rgb.ipynb`: Jupyter Notebook containing the watermarking algorithms and analysis.
+- `Final-grayscale v2.ipynb`: Jupyter Notebook containing the watermarking algorithms and analysis for grayscale images.
 - `requirements.txt`: List of Python dependencies required for the project.

 ## Contributing